samvera-labs/ramp/README.md

 yarn styleguide:build
 ```

-This will output static documentation HTML files to the project's `/styleguide` directory.
+This will create a set of static documentation HTML files in the project's `/styleguide` directory.
+In this documentation, each component is explained with a code sample and a description of its props and functionality.

 An example usage of all the components in the library is served from the `/demo` directory.
-This showcases real-time usage of the components in this library in an application.
+This showcases the real-time usage of the components in an application.
 To start this example, run:

 ```
 yarn demo
 ```

 Then open up a browser and navigate to http://localhost:3003.
-Live reload via `webpack` is enabled, so you'll be able to see live updates in the browser during development.
+It has live reload enabled via `webpack`, so live updates are immediately rendered in the browser during development.

 ## Deployment